 - It’s easier to get into fuel debt with this type of meter.

 If you still think a standard meter is right for you, here is what some of the big providers do when you enquire about changing to a standard meter.

 - British Gas: The cost of the meter is free.
 You must pass an account and credit check.
-You cannot be in debt, or have had a debt at your current/previous address in the last year.
+If you need to improve your credit score, you can use credit cards to do so.
+You can get a credit card with no credit check to improve your rating as you cannot be in debt, or have had a debt at your current/previous address in the last year.
 You also can’t have credit of over £50.
 You don’t have to stay with the supplier, or pay if you change supplier after your meter is installed.

 - nPower: The switch can be free, but could also cost £120 for both fuels.
 When you enquire, your account history is reviewed to ensure that you don’t build up any debt.

 - Scottish Power: Costs £62.90 for gas and £45.91 for electricity.
 Your account history will be reviewed, a credit check will take place and you may be asked for a deposit.

 - SSE: With this supplier, a standard meter costs £110 for both fuels.
 You must agree to set up a Direct Debit and have a credit check.